microsoft/bedrock/gitops/azure-devops/ImageTagRelease.md

 - Execute `fab set` to manipulate HLDs
 - Git commit and push to HLD repo

 To start off, you can create the first stage (e.g. `Dev`) using an Empty Job template.
+For this example, the different stages in the pipeline resemble environments in your DevOps workflow.

 ![Create Stages in Release](images/releases-empty-job.png)